robamu/robamu.github.io/content/_index.md

 Stuttgart and have started working as a PhD student at the [Institute of Space Systems](https://www.irs.uni-stuttgart.de/en/).

-My research focus is the investion of Rust as a modern and safe alternative to C/C++ for satellite software.
+My research focus is the investigation of Rust as a modern and safe alternative to C/C++ for satellite software.
 You can see an overview of all my projects at the [project page]({{< ref "/projects" >}}).